ajaypendyala/Library_Rails_App/README.md

 ##**Tests Implemented**

 1. The model room has been tested.
-The function of search and the feature that a room can't be saved without capacity or room number has been tested.
+The function of search and the feature that a room can't be saved without capacity or room number or library has been tested.

 2. The controller for Rooms has been tested.